skbtomek/blazor-monaco-editor/README.md

 ### Configure Monaco editor:
 - Directly in component JS file: [MonacoEditor.razor.js](Components/MonacoEditor.razor.js)

-### Generate Typescript definitions from .NET/C# types
-- NJsonSchema library creates JsonSchema from .NET types
-- Based on that, typescript definitions are generated with `TypeScriptGenerator`
+### Configure autocompletion with syntax/types validation for .NET types
 - Example: [WeatherReportDefinitions](TypeDefinitions/WeatherReportDefinitions.cs)
+- Typescript definitions are generated with:
+   - NJsonSchema library that creates JsonSchema from .NET types
+   - Then from JsonSchema, typescript definitions are generated with `TypeScriptGenerator`
+- monaco-editor treats those types as imported js library

 # How you can use it in your Blazor project
 1. Install monaco-editor npm package